 Luckily, things have changed.
 The ethically produced jocks market is picking up along with the rest of the basics, and we now have our underwear, staple tees, accessories and shoes sorted.
 Here’s a list of the country’s top brands for sustainable basics.

 One of the first on the scene sporting well-made underwear was NICO.
-It’s a brand out of Brisbane that uses beechwood fibres and recycled cotton to make its ethically produced goods.
+It’s a brand out of Brisbane that uses beechwood fibres, organic cotton and recycled cotton to make its ethically produced goods.
 Not just for the jocks draw, NICO now has a range of bras, singlets, slips and socks.
 See where they makes their basics here.

 ‘Like a Wolf’ is this brand’s tag line and it challenges citizens to take on that persona when they opt for a sustainably made, 100%-cotton, custom-fit tee.
 Citizen Wolf was the first on the custom-fit casual wear scene, making shirts and scarves for boys and girls, here in Australia.